WencesVillegasMarset/aws-saa-c02-notes/README.md

   * All upfront
   * Partial upfront
   * Monthly basis
+  * You cannot reserve capacity to multiple AWS Regions in a single RI purchase.
+  * You can have capacity reservations that recur on a daily, weekly, or monthly basis, with a specified start time and duration, for a one-year term through **Scheduled Reserved Instances**
 * Spot instances: not time critical and tolerant to interruptions, set a bidding price.
 * There is no charge for creating a placement group.
 * Per Second Billing: